nllz/IRTF-HRPC/draft-research.md

 Article 8 of the European Convention on Human Rights.

 Reliable
 : Reliability ensures that a protocol will execute its function consistently and error resistant as described and function without unexpected result.
 A system that is reliable degenerates gracefully and will have a documented way to announce degradation.
 It also has mechanisms to recover from failure gracefully, and if applicable, allow for partial healing.
+(Derived from {{dict}}).

 Resilience
-: The maintaining of dependability and performance in the face of unanticipated changes and circumstances.
+: The maintaining of dependability and performance in the face of unanticipated changes and circumstances. {{Meyer}}

 Robustness
 : The resistance of protocols and their implementations to errors, and to involuntary, legal or malicious attempts to disrupt its mode of operations. {{RFC0760}} {{RFC0791}} {{RFC0793}} {{RFC1122}}.
-Or framed more positively, a system can provide functionality consistently and without errors despite  involuntary, legal or malicious attempts to disrupt its mode of operations.
+Or framed more positively, robustness is the quality of a system that can provide functionality consistently and without errors despite  involuntary, legal or malicious attempts to disrupt its mode of operations.

 Scalable
 : The ability to handle increased or decreased workloads predictably within defined expectations.
 There should be a clear definition of its scope and applicability.
 The limits of a systems scalability should be defined.
 In protocol design ensuring for the capacity to both scale up and down can be a challenge.
 Yet, it is important to consider the capability of the protocol to do both, to ensure new protocols consider the requirements of both big and small operators.

-Stateless / stateful
-: In computing, a stateless protocol is a communications protocol that treats each request as an independent transaction that is unrelated to any previous request so that the communication consists of independent pairs of request and response.
-A stateless protocol does not require the server to retain session information or status about each communications partner for the duration of multiple requests.
-In contrast, a protocol which requires keeping of the internal state on the server is known as a stateful protocol. {{WP-Stateless}}

 Strong encryption / cryptography
 : Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}

-Transparent
-: "transparency" refers to the original Internet concept of a single universal logical addressing scheme, and the mechanisms by which packets may flow from source to destination essentially unaltered. {{RFC2775}}

 A combination of reliability, confidentiality, integrity, anonymity, and authenticity is what makes up security on the Internet.